jfcloutier/karma_system/design_notes/assessing.md

 ## Score plans

-* over all timeframes, check if executed goal states have since been achieved (experience impacts are now realized)
+* over all timeframes, check if goal states went from executed to achieved (have targeted experience impacts been realized?)
 * if achieved, score associated executed plans
 * the closer in time to goal achievement, the higher the (correlation) score

 ## Evaluate causal theory

 * if none and there's enough history (timeframe count > N), request one from the Apperception Engine
-* if too many prediction errors from applying the current causal theory, request a new one
+* if too many prediction errors from applying the current causal theory, request a new one (hold on to the old ones)

 ## Diffuse wellbeing